- m1 John Hartman (? – ?)

 Third Marriage: George Cannon

 He died on 17 Dec 1918 in Gloucester City, New Jersey which is where my family still lives.
 I can’t read the name of the hospital, but he appeared to have been there for fourteen days prior to his death.
-He is buried in Union Cemetery, a small cemetery around the corner.
+He is buried in Union Cemetery, a small cemetery in my town.
 He’s the only father that Mary’s daughter Kate ever knew (they married when she was roughly three years old).
 And yet, on the death certificate, he’s nearly marked as widowed and his date of birth is listed as unknown.
 The informant is John Watson, not his wife of almost twenty years.

 I have a photo of George which gives me my best evidence that Mary was either married before Michael Lyden or lived with a man whom she claimed as a husband.
 My grandmother’s handwriting lists him as the third husband.